Incremental Approximate Maximum Flow via Residual Graph Sparsification: Incremental Maximum Flow

-Defining $H' = (V, \vec{F})$ to be the unweighted graph obtained from $\vec{H}$ by dropping the edge weights, the existence of an augmenting path holds in $H'$ as well with probability $1-4/n^2$.
+Defining $H' = (V, \vec{F})$ to be the unweighted graph obtained from $\vec{H}$ by dropping the edge weights, the existence of an edge crossing $S$ to $\bar{S}$ holds in $H'$ as well for all cuts $\partial(S)$ with balance at least $\eps/2$ simultaneously, with probability $1-4/n^2$.
 Since the sampled graph stated in the lemma is generated exactly as in $H'$, the lemma follows. \end{proof}

+\begin{remark} While we discuss our algorithm purely for simple graphs, this is not an intrinsic barrier.
+We use the simpleness to apply Lemma~\ref{lem:NIinversesum} to Lemma~\ref{lem:nisampling}, where we concretely use $2 \log n$ as an upper bound on $\log m$, and for a union bound in \cref{lem:connectivityclassconc}.
+If we are given a different upper bound on $m$ beforehand, then we could use this value instead in the algorithm to obtain the same guarantees. \end{remark}

-We will now show that at any fixed time step, the augmenting path guarantee holds with high probability.
+This lemma gives us that right after a sample happens, and before any future edge insertions, the augmenting path guarantee holds with high probability.

 \begin{restatable}{lemma}{beginningcorrectness} At the beginning of any phase $k$, if $F \le (1-\eps)F^*_{t_{k-1}}$, then there exists an augmenting path in $H$ with probability $1 - 4/n^2$.
-Here, $F^*_i$ is the max flow at time $i$, and $t_{k-1}$ is the time step when the $(k-1)$-th augmentation ends. \end{restatable} \begin{proof} At the beginning of the phase, the sample has just been performed and no new edges have been inserted.
-Since we sample an undirected edge and put in both directions into the sample, this is an oversample of the rate required by \cref{lem:nisampling}.
-The lemma follows by guarantees of \cref{lem:nisampling}. \end{proof}
+Here, $F^*_i$ is the max flow at time $i$, and $t_{k-1}$ is the time step when the $(k-1)$-st augmentation ends.
+This guarantee holds against output-adaptive adversaries. \end{restatable} \begin{proof} Recall that at the beginning of a phase, the graph $H$ is sampled according to \niindices in the undirected graph $G$.
+We show that the conditions of \cref{lem:nisampling} hold, even with an output-adaptive adversary.
+Note that the sampling \emph{probabilities} are maintained deterministically and are known even to an oblivious adversary.
+While an output adaptive adversary knows the flow maintained by the algorithm (and thus the current residual graph as well), the sampling according to \niindices is \emph{independent} of the flow maintained by the algorithm and its previous outputs. \cref{lem:nisampling} shows the existence of an augmenting path for the residual graph of \emph{any} flow, so no matter which updates were performed in the past and what information the output-adaptive adversary has.
+Since we assume in the lemma that we are at the beginning of a phase, there have been no edge insertions after the sampling of $H$.
+Since we sample an undirected edge and add both directions of that edge into $H$ (lines~\ref{line:bothdirstart} to \ref{line:bothdirend}), this is an oversample of the rate required by \cref{lem:nisampling}, which only requires adding one direction of the edge.
+Thus, the claim follows by the guarantees of \cref{lem:nisampling}. \end{proof}